Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 A sunset view of Gwangalli Beach in Busan, South Korea, featuring the brightly lit skyline of high-rise buildings against a darkening sky.
 The lights from the buildings and signs reflect on the wet sand and shallow water along the beach, with people walking along the shore and the beachfront promenade.

-Gwangalli Beach is the best beach in Busan to visit at night.
-Walk down the cement paths or along the beach on the sand.
+Gwangalli Beach is my favorite beach in Busan to visit at night.

 The image showcases a nighttime street performance at Gwangalli Beach in Busan, South Korea.
 A performer with a guitar is illuminated in the foreground, while the iconic Gwangandaegyo Bridge glows with colorful lights over the dark ocean in the background.
 Neon signage in Korean adds a modern touch to the vibrant seaside atmosphere.